isaacracine/PRS_pipeline_binary_phenotypes/README.md

 ```

 ## ADAPTING THE SNAKEMAKE FILE
 Snakemake is a wonderful workflow engine which allows for easy adaptability and extension.
 At the top of the script you will see several global variables, all of which you will need to fill in.
-They include the desired reference genome for a list of options, different p-value thresholds to test in PLINK and PRSice, different shrinkage values to test in lassoSum and the names of specific columns from the GWAS summary statistic file.
+They include the desired reference genome for a list of options, different p-value thresholds to test in PLINK and PRSice, different shrinkage values to test in lassosum and the names of specific columns from the GWAS summary statistic file.
 Here is an example:

 ```
 # === Prefix of the files  ===